What is a Handpan?

 Is a Handpan a drum?

-The original inspiration for all Handpans came from the PANArt Hang, which was often called 'Hang Drum' by enthusiasts and players, despite the creators, PANArt never using this term or encouraging its use by others.
+The original inspiration for all Handpans came from the steelpans of Trinidad and the PANArt Hang, which was often called 'Hang Drum' by enthusiasts and players, despite the creators, PANArt never using this term or encouraging its use by others.

 Handpans are a combined percussive and melodic instrument which should be played with the hands only.
 The term 'drum' must be used carefully, as it appears to encourage some new players to adopt playing styles which are not well suited to the instrument.